The Schwäbisch Gmünd Prize

 The prize is given in the name of the town Schwäbisch Gmünd, where east has had its headquarter since its foundation in 1989.
 The town of Schwäbisch Gmünd has always been a strong support for east and has a long tradition of craftsmanship of precious metals.
 The Schwäbisch Gmünd Prize was given for the first time 2017, but is going to be awarded every year to promising young scientist.

 consist of a sum of 500 Euro, a diploma and an electroformed silver unicorn statuette.
-The prize winner is expected to give an invited talk at the east forum 2018 from 4 - 6 July 2018 in San Sebastián, Spain.
+The prize winner is expected to give an invited talk at the east forum 2021 as a part of IPMS 2021, from 9 - 10 November 2021 in Helsinki, Finland.
 Travel costs will be covered.

 The criteria of evaluation